 Figure 1.
 A.-B., G.-I. Location of the 35 landmarks used in the present study, illustrated on a colorized 3D reconstruction of a grasshopper head.
 A. Frontal view of the head as a whole.
 B. Ventral view of head capsule with mandibles, muscles and other internal organs removed.
 G.-I. Mandibular landmarks, illustrated for the left mandible (red), and its associated opener (pink), and closer (violet) muscles.
 Landmarks homologous to those shown here were also placed on the right mandible (not shown).
 G. Posterior view.
 H. Medial view.
 I. Anterior view.
 C.-F. Illustration of the mandibles in closed occluding position, displaying their key-and-lock morphology.
 C.-D. Posterior view, with and without transparency of the right mandible, respectively.
 E.-F. Anterior view, with and without transparency of the left mandible.

 Figure 2.
 The various modularity partitions of landmarks tested and compared in this study.
-Dots represent landmarks, shown in frontal view, as reminded in A. by the underlaid picture of the grasshopper head.
+Dots represent landmarks, shown in frontal view. by the underlaid picture of the grasshopper head.
 Landmark colours do not have any specific meaning, but distinguish between each individual module.
 White landmarks in F. are excluded from any module.

 Figure 3.
 Lollipop graph illustrating directional asymmetry (DA) patterns in the grasshopper head.
 Red landmarks belong to the mandibles, while beige landmarks are placed on the head capsule and sensory structures.
 Black bars show the direction and magnitude of DA.
 Left panel shows the frontal view, while the right panel shows the ventral view, both combined illustrating DA patterns in all three dimensions.
 Numbers close to landmarks are here to help the reader matching corresponding landmarks in frontal and ventral view.